hashicorp/terraform-provider-google/website/docs/r/compute_region_instance_group_manager.html.markdown

 * `distribution_policy_zones` - (Optional) The distribution policy for this managed instance group.
 You can specify one or more values.
 For more information, see the [official documentation](https://cloud.google.com/compute/docs/instance-groups/distributing-instances-with-regional-instance-groups#selectingzones).

+* `distribution_policy_target_shape` - (Optional) The shape to which the group converges either proactively or on resize events (depending on the value set in update_policy.0.instance_redistribution_type).
+For more information see the [official documentation](https://cloud.google.com/compute/docs/instance-groups/regional-mig-distribution-shape).

 * `stateful_disk` - (Optional) Disks created on the instances that will be preserved on instance delete, update, etc. Structure is documented below.
 For more information see the [official documentation](https://cloud.google.com/compute/docs/instance-groups/configuring-stateful-disks-in-migs).
 Proactive cross zone instance redistribution must be disabled before you can update stateful disks on existing instance group managers.
 This can be controlled via the `update_policy`.